|Original publication||Cautain, 2015|

 MDN-0066 shows antagonistic activity against Renal Cell Carcinoma (RCC) associated with the Von Hippel Lindau (VHL) syndrome, a rare hereditary disease characterized by an increasing risk to develop tumors.
 More specifically, MDN0066 is cytotoxic to VHL deficient RCC cells, inducing apoptosis below cytotoxic levels with IC50 values around 25 μM.
 When VHL expression is reintroduced in the same RCC cell line however, this compounds has no cytotoxic effect at these concentrations.
 Cell viability assays with other cancerous cell lines indicated that MND-0066 activity is higher in RCC without VHL than in all other tested cell lines.
 Thus, the compound shows an interesting selectivity towards cancerous cells.
 Similar observations have been made for the CLiP xantholysin.

 The chemical structure of MDN-0066 was analyzed using tandem mass spectrometry and liquid state NMR spectroscopy.
 The stereochemistry of the individual amino acids was determined by Marfey’s analysis.
 However, the existence of peaks for both D and L-Leu residues in a proportion of 1:1 confirmed the presence of 2 Leu residues of each type and prevented the full assignment of the absolute configuration of the compound.
-Moreover, partial hydrolysis of the peptide followed by Marfey’s analysis of the fragments did not allow the assignment of the full configuration of the Leu amino acid residues and it remains undetermined.
-The sequence of the compound is therefore 3-OH C10:0 – Leu1 – D-Asp2 – D-aThr3 – Leu4 – Leu5 – D-Ser6 – Leu7 – L-Ile8 whereby the molecule is cyclised by means of an ester bond between the C-terminal carbonyl and the side chain hydroxyl moiety of D-aThr3.
+Moreover, partial hydrolysis of the peptide followed by Marfey’s analysis of the fragments did not allow the assignment of the full configuration of the Leu amino acid residues.
+Subsequently, the stereochemistry of MDN-0066, originating from another bacterial source, was determined using NMR fingerprint matching and solid phase peptide synthesis.
+(De Roo, 2022).
+Moreover, by comparing the NMR fingerprints of the newly isolated MDN-0066 with those published for the original compound, it could be concluded that both compounds are indeed identical.
+The sequence of the compound is therefore 3R-OH C10:0 – D-Leu1 – D-Asp2 – D-aThr3 – L-Leu4 – D-Leu5 – D-Ser6 – L-Leu7 – L-Ile8 whereby the molecule is cyclised by means of an ester bond between the C-terminal carbonyl and the side chain hydroxyl moiety of D-aThr3.

 Cautain, et al. “Identification of the lipodepsipeptide MDN-0066, a novel inhibitor of VHL/HIF pathway produced by a new Pseudomonas species.”
 PLoS One10, 5 (2015): https://dx.doi.org/10.1371/journal.pone.0125221.